Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       plot.add(adversarial_accuracy_data.map(((epsilon,acc)) => (float(epsilon), float(acc))), mark: "x", mark-size: 0.10)
     })
   }),
-  caption: "Comparison of the models accuracy on adversarial samples with different epsilon values.
+  caption: "Comparison of the model's accuracy on adversarial samples with different epsilon values.
 1400 samples were converted to adversarial samples for this graph.
 The larger the epsilon value gets, the larger the perturbation in the adversarial sample.",
   kind: table,
 ) <adversarial-accuracy>

+Histograms were used to visualize parts of one input sample in order to demonstrate how much these adversarial changes nudge the probabilities and if it is possible for a human to recognize an adversarial sample.
+Each histogram contains four groups of bars corresponding to the probability to measure $00_2$, $01_2$, $10_2$, or $11_2$, respectively, with each histogram containing measurements for one specific measurement step $k$ of the input sample.
-The histograms in @adversarial-samples-histogram-measurement-step-1 to  @adversarial-samples-histogram-measurement-step-9 visualize the probabilities for each measurement result at different measurement steps in the quantum circuit.
+Only histograms in @adversarial-samples-histogram-measurement-step-1 and @adversarial-samples-histogram-measurement-step-9 were included, visualizing the probabilities for measurement steps 1 and 9, respectively.
+These two histograms are representative and help demonstrate the typical effects of adversarial changes on sample probabilities since the patterns are similar across all steps.
+Both histograms visualize data from the same input sample.
+Due to the somewhat abstract nature of the measurement distributions, the inherent noise of the quantum computers, and the statistical nature of quantum computation, the histograms show that the adversarial samples are more or less indistinguishable by a human.
-In most cases an increase of $epsilon$ leads to a probability distribution which is closer to the distribution of a quantum computer.
+In most cases, an increase of $epsilon$ leads to a probability distribution closer to a quantum computer's distribution, possibly because only two labeled classes exist.
+This makes defending against these adversarial samples complex because it involves distinguishing subtle probability distribution shifts that might not significantly deviate from those produced under normal quantum computation processes.
+One of the most effective ways of defending against adversarial examples is to include them in the model's training data (adversarial training @goodfellowExplainingHarnessingAdversarial2015).
+However, because the adversarial samples are, in most cases, quite similar to the samples generated by real quantum computers, adversarial training could lower the model's accuracy.

 #figure(
   image("images/adversarial_samples_histogram/hist_walker_step_0_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the first measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.]
+  caption: [Comparison of different epsilon values for the first measurement step ($k=1$). \ The average of all quantum computer outcomes as probability distributions is included as a reference.]
 ) <adversarial-samples-histogram-measurement-step-1>
 #figure(
   image("images/adversarial_samples_histogram/hist_walker_step_8_adversarial.svg"),
-  caption: [Comparison of different epsilon values for the ninth measurement step.
-As a refference, the average of all quantum computer probability distributions is plotted as well.]
+  caption: [Comparison of different epsilon values for only the data from the ninth measurement step ($k=9$).
+The average of all quantum computer outcomes as probability distributions is included as a reference.]
 ) <adversarial-samples-histogram-measurement-step-9>

-It is possible for a malevolent quantum cloud provider to perform such an adversarial attack.
-Even though, it is quite hard to pull off due to the fact, that FGSM is a white-box attack.
-As a result, the neural net which should differenciate between simulator and quantum computer has to be known by the malevorent quantum cloud provider.

 == Discussion
-//Overall for the classification part: the FNN seems to have a slight advantage compared to the CNN and SVM when classifying unknown quantum computers.
+Overall, the models achieved very high accuracies for their classification task, similar to the classification performance for noise-fingerprinting different quantum computers in @martinaLearningNoiseFingerprint2022.
+Increasing the window size past $w=2000$ yields diminishing returns regarding classifier accuracy.
+This could be due to the fact, that an increase in in winodw size, shrinks the overall number of inputs used for training and testing.
+At some point (around $w=2000$), it is not profitable to aggregate more shots into a single input at the cost of decreasing the number of input samples.
+Increasing the number of measurement steps for classification can improve the accuracy of models, but this may result in higher circuit execution costs when evaluating a cloud quantum provider.
+Especially in real-world scenarios, a balance between the number of measurement steps and the desired accuracy has to be struck.
+Increasing the number of measurement steps increases the accuracy because each input or test sample contains 4 additional values per additional measurement step.
+Therefore, it makes learning and recognizing the noise pattern easier for the models.
-// for unknown simulators, all three models perform equal with 100% accuracy.
+All three models perform with 100% accuracy for unknown simulators when all 9 measurement steps are used.

-//TODO: discussion for fgsm.
+This suggests that the simulators used in this thesis have a similar noise fingerprint, which is easier to detect than the noise fingerprint of an arbitrary quantum computer.

+By using the FGSM attack to generate adversarial samples, the FNN's accuracy could be drastically reduced without making the changes in the input samples obvious to a human.
+The linear behavior of networks (ReLU, sigmoid around 0) is responsible for their susceptibility to adversarial samples @goodfellowExplainingHarnessingAdversarial2015.
+The FNN in this thesis did not use the ReLU activation function (tanh was used instead), but the sigmoid activation function is used in the output layer.
+Therefore, the success of the adversarial attack is no surprise.

 == Limitations <limitations>
-The main limitation of this work is, that classification can only be performed with the circuit from  @circuit.
+The main limitation of this work is that classification can only be performed with the circuit from  @circuit.
-This is due to the fact, that different quantum circuits result in different distributions of measurement results.
+This is due to the fact that different quantum circuits result in different distributions of measurement results.
 Despite this limitation, it is possible to utilize this approach for simulator detection.
 In order to achieve this, the circuit from @circuit gets sent to the (possibly adversarial) quantum cloud provider.
-The results get classified in order to determine whether the circuit has been run on a quantum computer or simulated on a classical computer.
+The results are classified to determine whether the circuit has been run on a quantum computer or simulated on a classical computer.
-It would be possible for the quantum cloud provider to recognize this specific circuit, route the circuit to a legit quantum computer provider, and forward the results to the end user.
+It would be possible for the quantum cloud provider to recognize this specific circuit, route the circuit to a legitimate quantum computer provider, and forward the results to the end user.
-To prevent this, the circuit could be embedded into the circuit which the user wants to execute.
+To prevent this, the circuit could be embedded into the circuit that the user wants to execute.

-Additionally, as shown in @evaluation-fgsm, it is possible to forge adversarial samples which get classified with the incorrect label.
+Additionally, as shown in @evaluation-fgsm, it is possible to forge adversarial samples that get classified with the incorrect label.
 Despite keeping the model hidden to try to prevent such a white-box adversarial attack, it could be possible to generate adversarial samples despite the precautions by using the transferability of adversarial samples @szegedyIntriguingPropertiesNeural2013.

 Furthermore, only measurement data from IBM quantum computers was available for training the machine learning models in this thesis.
-The generalization capability of the models has not been tested when confronted with a quantum computer from another manufacturer or based on another technology than superconducting qubits.
+The generalization capability of the models has yet to be tested when confronted with a quantum computer from another manufacturer or based on technology other than superconducting qubits.

 #pagebreak(weak: true)

 = Future Work and Conclusion <future-work-and-conclusion>
 This thesis demonstrates that it is possible, with current machine learning algorithms, to predict with a high probability whether an existing quantum circuit was executed by a quantum computer or by a simulator backend.
-While the machine learning models proposed in this thesis cannot generalize to other arbitrary quantum circuits, they can still potentially be retrained and adapted for classifying results from different quantum circuits.
+While the machine learning models proposed in this thesis cannot generalize to other arbitrary quantum circuits, they can potentially be re-trained and adapted for classifying results from different quantum circuits.
 Therefore, it would be interesting to test if this approach can distinguish between simulators and quantum computers for other quantum circuits beyond the one used in this thesis.
-Moreover it would be interesting to explore how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
+Moreover, it would be interesting to explore how adding additional samples from different (and possibly more modern) quantum computers would influence the accuracy.
-Also, it could be interesting to perform further, more advanced adversarial attacks on the neural net, such as a trying to utilize the basic iterative method @kurakinAdversarialExamplesPhysical2017.
+Also, it could be interesting to perform further, more advanced adversarial attacks on the neural net, such as trying to utilize the basic iterative method @kurakinAdversarialExamplesPhysical2017.
-When taking the limitations shown in @limitations into account, this approach can be used as a usefull indicator for validating that the correct backend types has been used for executing a quantum circuit.
+Considering the limitations shown in @limitations, this approach can be used as a valuable indicator to validate that the correct backend type has been used for executing a quantum circuit.
 //TODO: add more text

 #pagebreak(weak: true)